William Fèvre - Chablis 2020

 Vinous

-"Shows aromas of cookies, sliced apples, grapefruit pulp and crushed stones.
+"It offers aromas of cookies, sliced apples, grapefruit pulp, and crushed stones.
 Mineral and concentrated, with a medium-bodied structure and excellent texture.
-Also persistent.
-Drink now.
+It also has good length.
+Ready to drink now."
 (James Suckling 2023)

 Nose

-A highly refined bouquet evolving on notes of citrus, white-fleshed fruit and flowers.
+A highly refined bouquet that unfolds with notes of citrus, white-fleshed fruits, and flowers

-Fresh and supple, with mineral notes typical of the appellation.
+Fresh and smooth, it is characterized by mineral notes typical of the appellation

 Serve